Canning Cherry Tomatoes (Two Simple Ways!)

 • Hot Pack – or, we can cook our tomatoes for a short time before we pack the jars, add acid, and process.

-Hot packing cherry tomatoes takes a few more prepping time since we let the tomatoes cook for five minutes or so before packing them.
+• Prep time – hot packing cherry tomatoes takes a little more prepping time since we let the tomatoes cook for five minutes or so before packing them.
 The heat causes the tomatoes to split and release the juices and when you pack the jars you can fit more tomatoes in each jar.
 You can also use the juices of the tomatoes as your canning liquid which I think is more flavorful than using just water like in the raw pack.

 To give you an idea, I was able to pack a cup and a half of Matt’s Wild tomatoes (marble size) in each pint-size jar using the raw pack method, vs. two and a half cups of tomatoes in each jar using the hot pack method.